Natalie Merchant: Ophelia (1998–1999)

-Three years passed before Merchant released her second solo effort, Ophelia.
+Three years passed before Merchant released her second solo album, Ophelia.
 While Tigerlily contained sparse instrumentation, the music on Ophelia had lusher arrangements.
 The reprise at the close of the album featured a symphonic arrangement composed and conducted by British composer Gavin Bryars with whom she would collaborate nine years later to put Shakespeare's sonnets to music.
 Merchant treated the recording of Ophelia as a series of workshops, where she would invite various musicians she had met over the years into her home studio to collaborate and record.
-While Ophelia is not a concept record in the traditional sense, the name of the album and the title track are a literary reference to Shakespeare's Ophelia.
+The name of the album and the title track are a literary reference to Shakespeare's Ophelia.

-The first single off the album was a happy and uncharacteristically simple song called "Kind and Generous", which received massive airplay on VH1 and which solidified Merchant's role as a bona fide solo artist.
+The first single off the album was "Kind and Generous", which received extensive airplay on VH1 and which solidified Merchant's role as a solo artist.
 That summer, Sarah McLachlan invited Merchant to co-headline the year's biggest music festival with her, Lilith Fair.
 The exposure from the tour helped the album reach Platinum status in just under a year, with subsequent singles "Break Your Heart" and "Life Is Sweet" receiving moderate airplay on adult contemporary stations.
 No video was filmed for the latter, however, with a clip from Merchant's appearance on VH1 Storytellers being used instead.
-She would also go on to appear on PBS' Sessions at West 54th and VH1's Hard Rock Live before the year's end.
+She would also go on to appear on PBS' Sessions at West 54th before the year's end, and VH1's Hard Rock Live in March of 1999.
 In 1998, Merchant also recorded George Gershwin's "But Not for Me" for the Red Hot Organization's compilation album Red Hot + Rhapsody, a tribute to George Gershwin, which raised money for various charities devoted to increasing AIDS awareness and fighting the disease.

 The Ophelia tour ended in 1999 with the final few shows being performed and recorded on Broadway.
 The performance would be released as the album Natalie Merchant: Live in Concert with a companion video of the same name.
 The performance was notable in that it featured numerous covers including songs by David Bowie, Neil Young, and Katell Keineg.